val-lavric/spert-chess/README.md

 ## How it was made

-* I made Spert Chess as a personal project while learning to program
+* I made Spert Chess as a personal project while learning to program and from love for chess

 * What tools I used